ratwolfzero/hopalong_python/README.md

 may result in a kind of "singularity" where the attractor does not produce complex patterns.

 ## Enjoy the Exploration

+Feel free to use diferrent color maps and/or algorithms to calculate the value for populate the image

 ----------------------------------------------------------------------------------------------------------------------------------------------------